ScarletRav3n/Scarlet-Cogs/README.md

 * List of 3,000+ kaomoji's!

 #### Spice Cog
-* Adds spice to make simple commands seems a bit more complex
+* Adds spice to make simple commands seem a bit more complex
 * [p]ping has a long list of extra thigs it might say!

 #### TitleCase Cog